camunda/camunda-docs-manual/content/user-guide/process-engine/multi-tenancy.md

 ### Evaluate a Decision Table

-To evaluate a decision table by key which is deployed for multiple tenants, the tenant identifier has to pass to the {{< javadocref page="?org/camunda/bpm/engine/dmn/DecisionEvaluationBuilder.html" text="DecisionEvaluationBuilder" >}}.
+To evaluate a decision table by key which is deployed for multiple tenants, the tenant identifier has to be passed to the {{< javadocref page="?org/camunda/bpm/engine/dmn/DecisionEvaluationBuilder.html" text="DecisionEvaluationBuilder" >}}.

 ```java
 decisionService